giselepm/delivery/README.md

 * **BestRouteCalculator** class is responsible for generating all the best routes from a defined origin and for retrieving the hard to a specific Person.
-* **ShippingCalculator** class is responsible for calculating the shipping cost of a package based in a provided hard and the package's measures.
+* **ShippingCostCalculator** class is responsible for calculating the shipping cost of a package based in a provided hard and the package's measures.
 * **Graph** class keeps the all people and routes information.
 * **Person** class keeps a person info, in the case, just its name.